 Recommended Ages: 3 to 10

-Thanks to a relative dearth of good new kids’ trampolines, anything starts to look pretty good or at least warrant an in-depth review.
+Thanks to a relative dearth of good new kids’ trampolines, anything starts to look pretty good or at least warrants an in-depth review.

 This time it’s Upper Bounce with their 7-feet small kids’ trampoline.
 Like any kid’s trampoline, there are a few prerequisites it must fulfill.
 It must look good, be extremely safe and accessible.
 Does this one fit the bill?

 Well, when it comes to looks, it’s no slouch.
 Blue dominates, but the legs are lime green.
 Eye-catching!